 About

-Associate Editor in Demographic Research and previously also in Reproductive Health journal.
+Associate Editor in Demographic Research and previously in Reproductive Health journal.

 Research interests